End-user experiences for applications

-My Apps is a web-based portal that allows an organization user in Azure AD to view and launch applications to which they have been granted access by the Azure AD administrator.
-If you're an end user with Azure Active Directory Premium, you can also utilize self-service group management capabilities through My Apps.
+My Apps is a web-based portal that allows an organization user in Microsoft Entra ID to view and launch applications to which they have been granted access by the Microsoft Entra administrator.
+If you're an end user with Microsoft Entra ID P1 or P2, you can also utilize self-service group management capabilities through My Apps.

 By default, all applications are listed together on a single page.
 But you can use collections to group together related applications and present them on a separate tab, making them easier to find.
 For example, you can use collections to create logical groupings of applications for specific job roles, tasks, projects, and so on.
 For information, see Create collections on the My Apps portal.

-My Apps is separate from the Azure portal and doesn't require users to have an Azure subscription or Microsoft 365 subscription.
+My Apps is separate from the Microsoft Entra admin center and doesn't require users to have an Azure subscription or Microsoft 365 subscription.

-For more information on Azure AD My Apps, see the introduction to My Apps.
+For more information on Microsoft Entra My Apps, see the introduction to My Apps.

 Microsoft 365 application launcher